 Now Page serves as a tourist destination in Arizona and is most well known for its access to Lake Powell, Antelope Canyon in Navajo Nation, and the iconic Horseshoe Bend.
 We recommend staying a few days in the area to see all the fun things to do in Page and eating at Birdhouse – one of the best Page restaurants!

 Sedona is a beautiful Arizona desert town almost smack dab in the middle of the state, just 120 miles north of Phoenix.
 It’s one of the most popular places to visit in Arizona and has people traveling from around the country to stand in awe of its beauty.
 It’s truly a dream destination!

 Sedona is nestled perfectly amidst stunning Red Rocks.
 The town is famous for its arts scene with nearly 100 art galleries.
-There are some impressive festivals throughout the year, including the Sedona Jazz Festival and Sedona Arts Festival.
+There are impressive festivals throughout the year, including the Sedona Jazz Festival and Sedona Arts Festival.

 28. Zion National Park, Utah

 Zion is Utah’s oldest National Park and dates back to 1919.
 It’s most known for its central feature, a large canyon cut by the Virgin River over millions of years.
 Now visitors enjoy the Zion hikes from the valley bottom and stare in amazement at the sheer red sandstone canyon walls.
 They are believed to be the tallest in the world.